 This full day pre-conference will discuss the current state of electronic resources from both the library and publishing perspectives and offer insight into the E-Everything future.
 Some of the current issues that will be addressed include access, content integration, technology, and discoverability.
 Presentations by librarians and vendors will update you, challenge your thinking, stimulate questions and generate discussion.
 Attendees will gain knowledge of the market and get ideas for plugging into the latest and the greatest information technologies for electronic content.
 Continue reading E-Everything: Putting it All Together, A Charleston Preconference

 Congratulations to Lisa Carlucci Thomas, Digital Services Librarian at Southern Connecticut State University (formerly at Yale), for being honored as an LJ 2010 Mover and Shaker.
 Lisa was tagged “Digital Diva” in her award, following her study on “Mobile Access to eBooks at Yale.”
 Lisa’s study indicated that of the devices tested (SONY Reader PRS-500, Kindle 2.0, iPod Touch, and iRex iLiad 2nd edition), the iPod Touch could access 84% of the Yale eBook collection.
 Her results were presented at the LITA National Forum in Salt Lake City and can be seen here.

-Portal on all things ebooks and econtent and for all reading, writing, publishing, curating, and distributing books and other content in digital format, including publishers, librarians, content developers, distributors, retailers, and educators.
-Managed and edited by Mirela Roncevic, with contributions from professionals and thought leaders in the United States and around the world.
+Portal on all aspects of digital content and for all creating, reading, publishing, managing, curating, and distributing the written word and other content in digital format, including publishers, writers, editors, content developers, distributors, educators, librarians and information science professionals.
+With contributions from book and information science professionals and thought leaders in the United States and around the world.